From Montreal to Canberra, the vast array of magnificent events planned for the spring has really left us spoilt for choice.

 This will the very first instalment of the Master Music Festival!
 Nicholas McCarthy, Arthur Cimirro, Michael Harvey and Steinway artist Ji Liu are all due to perform at the Clarendon Muse in Watford - the festival’s home this year.
 Fancy performing yourself?
 Sign up to compete in the Master Music Festival Piano Competition, which will take place during the festival.
 You might just win.
 Apply for the competition here.

 Located in a stunning stone farm building with great accommodation at La Balie in south-west France, this springtime course for pianists is perfect for intermediate to advanced level players.
 This year sees British pianist Charles Owen lead the pre-summer courses for two weeks of intensive and inspirational teaching.
 Celebrated pianists Noriko Ogawa, Vedrana Subotic and Martin Cousin will be teaching in the summer.
 With La Balie’s summertime courses in high demand, attending the springtime courses would be a smart move if you want to guarantee a place and avoid France’s searing summer heat!

 12 May-4 June

 This May, the 74th edition of this much-loved festival will welcome some of the greatest names on the classical music stage.
 Plenty of Czech artists will be performing, including pianists Pavel Zemen – who competed in the 2018 Leeds International Piano Competition – and Matyáš Novák.
 The latter recently home 2nd prize at the 16th International Edvard Grieg Piano Competition in Norway last year.
 Matyáš has won 33 other prizes at just 20 years of age.
 That is some feat for a young player.
-See what the fuss is all about by booking your tickets below.
+See what the fuss is all about by booking your tickets by clicking the image above.

 22 May-5 June